 Getting bad car advice hurts in more ways than one.
 First, you may end up with a car you don't like.
 Secondly, you may feel as though you paid more than you should or didn't get the options you needed.

 As you can probably discern, a good part of avoiding the most common car buying mistakes is to think about what kind of car will make you happy.
-This can be tougher than it sounds, as the different car make and models options begin to star
+This can be tougher than it sounds, as the different car make and models options begin to start piling up.

 Considerations to Make the Right Decision on a Vehicle